-Whether you’re filling up mid-road trip or taking a quick break from the office to pick up lunch, fast-casual restaurants are a convenient alternative to fast food and packed lunches.
-While many restaurants are making an effort to provide health-conscious options, smart choices remain tricky with high-sodium soups, high-fat dressings and high-calorie toppings like mayo and cheese lurking around.
+Whether you’re filling up mid-road trip or taking a quick break to pick up lunch, fast-casual restaurants are a convenient alternative to fast food and packed lunches.
+While many restaurants are making an effort to provide health-conscious options, smart choices remain tricky with high-sodium soups, high-fat dressings and high-calorie toppings like mayo and bacon lurking around.

 What to order: Vegetarian Burrito Bowl